croz-ltd/apicurio-registry-gradle-plugin/plugin/dokka/moduledoc.md

 # Package com.github.dmuharemagic.registry.extension

+Contains the extensions that consist of all the settings and properties for this plugin.

+# Package com.github.dmuharemagic.registry.model

-Contains a set of DSL structures used by the tasks defined by this plugin.
+Contains a set of DSL structures related to artifacts used by the tasks defined by this plugin.